-Thus, in spite of their benefits, in no way can local Community Networks replace proper encryption techniques.
-But what is also great with Community Networks is that hey are communities of people who are passionate about the relationship between computer networks and human rights.
+Thus, in spite of their benefits, in no way can local community networks replace proper encryption techniques.
+But what is also great with community networks is that they are communities of people who are passionate about the relationship between computer networks and human rights.
 They seek to raise awareness and call on users to adopt a more proactive approach to securing their online communications.
 They promote the use of free software, decentralised online services and end-to-end encryption techniques, which all help build a digital environment that is more friendly to human rights.
-As a Guifi.net participant sums up, "we are educating users how they can protect themselves on our and any other network."
+As a guifi.net participant sums up:

+"We are educating users how they can protect themselves on our and any other network."

-Sometimes, defending the community's rights will also entail to follow the evolution of legislation surrounding Internet regulation, and to work with other organisations focused on defending human at the legislative and political levels, which will be studied in parts 5 and 6.
-In practice, that will imply following good-practices in terms of computer security and remain up-to-date regarding potential vulnerabilities affecting the software and hardware the network is made of.
-But despite these challenges, Community Networks are networks built by the people for the people.
-And for that reason alone, they are structurally much better suited to respect human rights by design.
+Sometimes, defending the community's rights will also entail following the evolution of legislation surrounding internet regulation, and working with other organisations focused on defending human rights at the legislative and political levels, which will be studied in Parts V and VI.
+In practice, that will imply following good practices in terms of computer security and remaining up to date regarding potential vulnerabilities affecting the software and hardware the network is made of.

+But despite these challenges, community networks are networks built by the people for the people.
+And for that reason alone, they are by design much better suited to respect human rights.